W. H. & W. L. Bragg Prize

 Research achievement relative to opportunity will define the eligibility of candidates for this award.
 For this purpose an “early-career researcher” is defined as one who received their PhD no more than 10 years before the closing date for nominations.
-Academic interruptions, including periods of parental leave, will be taken into account if clearly indicated in the letter of support accompanying the nomination.
+Academic interruptions, including periods of parental leave, are taken into account.

 To support the IUCr by contributing to the funding of the W. H. & W. L. Bragg Prize, please donate using the button below.

 Second W. H. and W. L. Bragg Prize awarded to Arkadiy Simonov

 The 2023 W. H. and W. L. Bragg Prize for outstanding early-career crystallographers has been awarded to Arkadiy Simonov (ETH Zürich, Switzerland) for his development of the three-dimensional difference pair distribution function (3D-∆PDF) approach and its transformative effect on the field of materials.

 Over the past decade, Arkadiy has established himself as the single most talented young researcher in the interpretation of diffuse scattering from single crystals.
 Not only is he the author of the foremost codes for data reduction (MEERKAT) and 3D-∆PDF refinement (YELL) but also he is applying his 3D-∆PDF methods to solve crucially important problems in materials science.